Nuxfonics/nuxfonics/README.md

 It enables:
 - Consistent phonetic representation
-- Case inseitive charactores.
+- Case insensitive characters.
 The letter case does not affect the sound.
 - Practical everyday use in real-world environments
 - AI-compatible text processing
 - Cross-language pronunciation recovery